kstenerud/concise-encoding/cbe-specification.md

 | `\u0001` - `\uffff`     | unicode character           |
 | `\` + entity name + `;` | entity reference            |

-A decoder must interpret escape sequences and pass the translated value to the application.
+A decoder must interpret escape sequences and pass the translated values to the application.

 For entity references, a decoder must only validate the format (starts with a backslash, ends with a semicolon, name is valid).
 The entire entity reference sequence (including `\` and `;`) must be passed unchanged to the application.